andrasq/node-qibl/README.md

 value, but only `isHash` hashes are traversed.
 Like Array.forEach, the visitor is called with the property value, the property name (index), the object whose property it is, plus `depth`, the current level of property traversal, 1 for the direct properties of `tree`.
-If the visitor returns `'skip'` the property is not recursed into, and if `'stop'` the traversal is halted.
+If the visitor returns `'skip'` the property is not recursed into, if `'stop'` the traversal is halted, and if `'visit'` then the object will be recursed into even if not a hash.

 ### copytreeDecycle( tree [, replacement] )